 Outdoor play also provides mental benefits.
 In particular, exercising outdoors helps boost the self-esteem of kids with special needs by helping them improve their physical skills and overcome obstacles.
 Playing outside with other kids can also provide social benefits that may include improved behavior and relationship building.

 While play provides extra benefits, many special needs kids face particular challenges when it comes to play.
 They may tire quicker than do other students, and some children have mobility issues.
 Communication challenges, difficulties with social skills, and sensory issues can interfere with play.
 Fortunately, a number of creative minds and forward-thinking companies have created special needs toys that nearly any kid will love.

-Top Special Needs Toys for Summer Fun in Houston
+Top Special Needs Toys for Autism

 - A Double Swung Package swing set allows parents and able-bodied kids to swing together, side by side.

 - Time for a rest?
 Try the Hammock Chair Stand-Mediterraneo, a comfortable hammock chair.